spacetx/starfish/docs/source/getting_started/installation/index.rst

 Using virtual environments
 --------------------------

+Starfish lists minimum versions for its dependencies for access to new features and algorithms.
+These more up-to-date packages may create conflicts in your existing scripts or other packages, so you may want to set up a virtualenv_.
-Starfish names its dependencies and lists explicit versions, due to sensitivity to subtle algorithm changes.
-For that reason, it is strongly encouraged, but not required, that you set up a virtualenv_.
-Create a work folder and set up the virtual environment like:
+You can create a work folder and set up the virtual environment like:

 .. _virtualenv: https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments